 Coriander or cilantro as its more commonly known in the USA is one of the most widely used herbs.
 Not only are the leaves extremely useful in cooking but so are its seeds and even the flowers too.
 You find it growing in pots and troughs from South America to India and is remarkedly popular in Asian and American cuisine.
 We have noted a number of recipes on this web-site which use it.

-The herb is generally slow to run to seed so it gives you a longer harvest.
+The herb is generally slow to run to seed so it gives you a longer harvest than you might expect.
+Grow as an annual although in warmer climates it is found as a weedy perennial.
 It’s commonly used in curry, chutney or as a salad leaf.
-Best added at the last minute for full effect.
+Best added to a dish at the last minute for full effect.

 Incidentally it is also known as Chinese Parsley in some countries.

 The herb is not as tricky to grow as many would make out.
 It will bolt quite easily when there are severe changes in weather or the plant suffers other stresses such as periods of drying, changes in temperature or when the roots are disturbed.
 The herb will prematurely produce flowers at the expense of leaves, however flowers and seeds are also valuable food ingredients.
 In northern climates this plant can be grown outside in a small plot or in troughs or pots.
 Makes for cut-and-come-again harvesting.